Compositeness of near-threshold $s$-wave resonances: Internal structure of near-threshold resonances

-We focus on the interpretable region.
+Let us focus on the interpretable region $0<-\theta_{E}<|\arctan(-1/2)|$.
 In the $\theta_{E}\to 0$ limit, $\mathcal{X}=\mathcal{Y}= 0$ and $\mathcal{Z}= 1$ because the complex $X$ goes to zero as seen in Eq.~\eqref{eq:X-ERE-theta}.
-The pole on the real axis with $\theta_{E}\to 0$ represents the state which does not couple to the scattering states ($\Gamma=0$).
-Because the coupling to the scattering states induces the compositeness of the state, it is natural to obtain the completely elementary state with $\mathcal{Z}=1$ (e.g. the bare state).
-The value of $\mathcal{Z}$ decreases from $\mathcal{Z}=1$ with the increase of $|\theta_{E}|$, but the resonance in the interpretable region remains elementary dominant with $Z\gtrsim 0.8$.
-We therefore conclude that near-threshold resonances with narrow width (small $|\theta_{E}|$) are elementary dominant in accordance with the model analysis in Ref.~\cite{Hyodo:2013iga}.
-This result shows that the property of near-threshold resonances is completely opposite to near-threshold bound states which are shown to be composite dominant by the low-energy universality~\cite{Hyodo:2013iga,Hanhart:2014ssa,Kinugawa:2023fbf}.
+The pole on the real axis with $\theta_{E}\to 0$ represents the state which does not couple to the scattering states with $\Gamma = 0$.
+Because the coupling to the scattering states induces the compositeness of the state, it is natural to obtain the completely elementary state with $\mathcal{Z}=1$ (e.g., the bare state).
+The value of $\mathcal{Z}$ decreases from $\mathcal{Z}=1$ as $-\theta_{E}$ increases, but the resonance in the interpretable region remains elementary dominant with $Z\gtrsim 0.8$.
+We therefore conclude that near-threshold resonances with narrow width (small values of $-\theta_{E}$) are elementary dominant in accordance with the model analysis in Ref.~\cite{Hyodo:2013iga}.
+This result shows that the property of near-threshold resonances is completely opposite to near-threshold bound states, which are shown to be composite dominant by the low-energy universality~\cite{Hyodo:2013iga,Hanhart:2014ssa,Kinugawa:2023fbf}.

+For the visual illustration, we show the classification of near-threshold resonances in the complex energy plane in Fig.~\ref{fig:Z-non}.
+We see that narrow resonances [$-\theta_{E}<|\arctan(-1/2)|$] are elementary dominant, and broad resonances are non-interpretable.
+Namely, resonances are not composite dominant even when the pole position is close to the threshold.
+Because the ERE does not assume the origin of resonances, this conclusion holds universally for near-threshold resonances.
+In other words, when a resonance approaches the threshold, its internal structure becomes elementary dominant irrespective of its origin.
+Thus, the property of near-threshold states being universally determined is common to both bound states and resonances, although the dominant component is opposite from each other.